drnsmith/drnsmith/README.md

 <h2 align="left">Hi 👋, I'm Natasha (Dr. Smith), and I'm a Data Scientist, AI/ML and Computer Vision Specialist, and Business Economist.</h2>

-<h2 align="left">Hi 👋!
-My name is Natasha (Dr. Smith), and I'm a Data Scientist, AI/ML and Computer Vision Specialist, and Business Economist from New Zealand.</h2>

 ###